Hand Embroidery Needles Explained

 What is the difference between Crewel and Embroidery?

 The only difference between the two is the thread that you use!
-Crewel embroidery traditionally uses wool yarn that is thicker than cotton embroidery floss.
+Crewel embroidery traditionally uses thicker wool yarn than cotton embroidery floss.
 The stitches you use for crewel embroidery are the same as in modern surface embroidery.

 Crewel designs that were popular long ago included floral motifs, fruits, birds, and other animals.
-Crewel embroidery generally appears more 3-dimensional and puffy because of the thickness of the yarn used.
+Crewel embroidery generally appears more 3-dimensional and puffy due to the thickness of the yarn.

 You can learn more about the history of crewel embroidery here.